Corvette C3 Emission Systems

 When the engine is operating, a partial vacuum is created in the intake manifold.
 This vacuum draws blow-by gases from the crankcase, through the PCV valve, and into the intake manifold.
 The blow-by gases are then mixed with the fresh air/fuel mixture and burned in the combustion chamber, reducing the emissions of harmful pollutants, such as hydrocarbons and carbon monoxide.

-Corvette C3 Positive Crankcase Ventilation PCV
+Corvette C3 Positive Crankcase Ventilation (PCV) system

 Positive Crankcase Ventilation (PCV)